52 Types of Beetles in Washington State

 As you might be able to guess from their name, May beetles are a common sight during the spring and summer months.

-The adult beetle is large with a black shell, measuring around 1-inch across.
-A popular nickname for these critters is daddy longlegs, but they aren’t actually spiders.
+The adult beetle is large with a black shell, measuring around 1 inch across.
+A popular nickname for these critters is Daddy Longlegs, but they aren’t spiders

-Instead, they belong to another order of insects entirely: Coleoptera.
-Also called false wireworms due to their larval stage (which are considered pests), these beetles lay eggs in decaying matter, where their larvae feed on animal or plant tissue until they mature.
+Instead, they belong to another entirely different order of insects: Coleoptera.
+Also called false wireworms due to their larval stage (considered pests), these beetles lay eggs in decaying matter, where their larvae feed on animal or plant tissue until they mature.

 They can live up to 10 years!
-Importantly, they are not left out of the list of the various types of beetles in Washington state.
+Importantly, they are not excluded from the list of the various types of beetles in Washington state.

 10. Banded Alder Borer Beetle

-I was walking around Seattle’s Green Lake on a recent family vacation when I noticed something very interesting.
+I noticed something interesting when I was walking around Seattle’s Green Lake on a recent family vacation.

 Underneath a tree with some bark torn off of it was an insect that looked like a small creature from outer space.
-Upon further investigation, I discovered that it was actually a type of beetle—the Banded
+Upon further investigation, I discovered it was a beetle type—the Banded.

 Alder Borer Beetle (Rosalia funebris), also known as the space bug.
-While it’s not really unusual to find insects around Seattle, finding one that looks like an extraterrestrial is pretty rare!
+While it’s not unusual to find insects around Seattle, finding one that looks like an extraterrestrial is rare!

 11. Mottled Tortoise Beetle